Norwegian Boat Building

 Ships are still being built 8 km. from the fjord.

-Wooden boats need the raw material for their construction and the pine forests surrounding Bjørkedalen provide all the wood necessary.
+Wooden boats need raw materials for their construction and the pine forests surrounding Bjørkedalen provide all the wood necessary.
 Shipbuilding and farming are the most significant industries here, not just now, but for hundreds of years past as well.

 These giant pine trees have sailed on many a sea, fjord, lake, and river, for not all ships built at Bjørkedalen are large.